YoshuaNava/VisionPercepcion_USB2015/README.md

 ## Contributions:

-gps_sapienza_ros: A ROS node that wraps the original GPS algorithm by Michael Sapienza.
+**gps_sapienza_ros**: A ROS node that wraps the original GPS algorithm by Michael Sapienza.

-libsuperpixels: A library for handling superpixels, that can be found in the folder usbgm_pfs/include/libsuperpixel.
+**libsuperpixels**: A library for handling superpixels, that can be found in the folder usbgm_pfs/include/libsuperpixel.

-slid_modified and egbis: Modified versions of the original SLIC and EGBIS libraries for superpixel segmentation, so that they can be compliant with libsuperpixel.
+**slid_modified and egbis**: Modified versions of the original SLIC and EGBIS libraries for superpixel segmentation, so that they can be compliant with libsuperpixel.

-hough_horizon_search: A novel algorithm for identifying the floor using the structure of the scene.
+**hough_horizon_search**: A novel algorithm for identifying the floor using the structure of the scene.

-gps_sapienza and gps_sapienza_encapsulated: Re-implementations of the original GPS algorithm by Michael Sapienza, introducing (1) Modern OpenCV methods, and (2) Genericity to image features generation and superpixels histogram comparison.
+**gps_sapienza and gps_sapienza_encapsulated**: Re-implementations of the original GPS algorithm by Michael Sapienza, introducing (1) Modern OpenCV methods, and (2) Genericity to image features generation and superpixels histogram comparison.

-usbgm_pfs: A ROS packages that wraps all the aforementioned algorithms as libraries.
+**usbgm_pfs**: A ROS packages that wrap all the aforementioned algorithms as libraries.

 ## Acknowledgements

-To Professor José Cappelletto and Rafael Colmenares, supervisors of this work.
+To Professor José Cappelletto, supervisor of this work.

 To Michael Sapienza, author of the dataset that is provided by default with this package ("eng_stat_obst.avi").
 We have greatly inspired on his work.